-Alas, Samsung’s ‘Blue Cashback‘ offer doesn’t apply to any other SSDs, but the external T5 is by far the best and fastest external SSD I’ve ever tested, and has been sitting atop my best gaming SSD rankings for absolutely yonks.
+Alas, Samsung’s ‘Blue Cashback‘ offer doesn’t apply to any other SSDs, but the external T5 is by far the best and fastest external SSD I’ve ever tested, and has been sitting atop my solid-state rankings for absolutely yonks.
 It’s a great choice for those who regularly move between different PCs or laptops, and the 2TB model in particular has absolutely buckets of space for all your favourite games, too.

 Admittedly, the cashback process is all a bit long-winded.
 First, you have to buy your Samsung T5 from a qualifying retailer.
 You can see Samsung’s terms and conditions for a full list, but it effectively boils down to the usual suspects of Amazon, Currys, Argos, John Lewis, Littlewoods and Very for the T5, as most of the other retailers are only relevant for those buying the Samsung phones / tablets / wearables that are part of the offer as well.